Toronto Subway (typeface): History

 The font was recreated by David Vereschagin in 2004.
 Because the original designer of the font is unknown, and no documentation of the font had been kept, Vereschagin digitized the font by visiting stations and making rubbings of the letters on the original Vitrolite glass tiles as well as taking photographs.
 This is now used by the TTC as their font for station names.
 Vereschagin designed a matching lowercase, inspired by Futura and other similar designs.
 As one of the few typeface designs to have originated in Canada, it was used in a number of zines as a mark of local pride.

 In 2011, Dominion Modern ran an exhibit on Toronto Subway at George Brown's School of Design.

 On October 23, 2013, the TTC announced new wayfinding standards, including using Toronto Subway "on more signage – at station entrances, fares booths and track level signage".
 This decision was made in conjunction with officially adding route numbers to the subway and RT lines.
-The wayfinding team also created an overhauled version of the Subway typeface called Bloor–Yonge, which includes missing numerals (which were necessary for signage for Highway 407 station, the name of which contains numerals as it is named after Highway 407) and punctuation, as well as correcting some design issues with the existing glyphs.
+The wayfinding team also created an overhauled version of the Subway typeface called Bloor–Yonge, which includes missing numerals (which were necessary for signage for Highway 407 station) and punctuation, as well as correcting some design issues with the existing glyphs.